amirrajan/survivingtheappstore/manuscript/developer-logs.md

 of A Dark Room.
 It made the player feel anxious, uneasy, even worried to continue the game at times.

-This is a testament to how awesome and brilliant Michael is.
+This is a testament to how kind and open to ideas Michael is.
 He appreciated the changes I made to the storyline, and loved the enhancements I made to the mobile version of the game.
 It was as simple as that.
 He just said, "That's awesome!
 I like it!"

 Suffice to say that a huge weight was lifted off of my shoulders.
 We got to talking in fact about the intricacies of the game.
 I mentioned that most of the game could have been played without any villagers if iron, coal and sulphur could be mined by the player.
 Michael said "Hey, why don't you add that?
 Add a solo mode with an alternate ending?"

 #Postmortem